michalc/gulp-download/README.md

   .pipe(gulp.dest("downloads/"));
 ```

-The files are downloaded concurrently, using the usual stream of Vinyl files that gulp uses.
-Each Vinyl file is also itself a stream, and so any other plugins the files are piped to must also support stream-based Vinyl files.
+The files are downloaded concurrently into stream of Vinyl files, and so are suitable to be piped into other gulp plugins.
+Each Vinyl file is also itself a stream, and so any downstream plugins must also support stream-based Vinyl files.

 ## Specify local file name